-Saint Timothy Catholic School elects to utilize video surveillance cameras in order to maintain a safe and secure environment.
+School leadership at each individual school must install video surveillance cameras in order to maintain a safe and secure environment.

-- a.
+a.
 At the discretion of the principal/director or his/her designee, video surveillance cameras may be placed in public locations deemed appropriate.
-Such locations may include, without limitation, school entrances/exits, lobby areas, hallways, classrooms, cafeterias, athletic areas, gathering spaces, and outdoor grounds, as well as school buses. - b.
+Such locations may include, without limitation, school entrances/exits, lobby areas, hallways, classrooms, cafeterias, athletic areas, gathering spaces, and outdoor grounds, as well as school buses.

+- b.
 Restrooms, changing rooms, private offices, nurse's offices, and locker rooms are excluded from security camera use. - c.
 It is recognized that it will not be possible to monitor all building areas, rooms, and grounds, or to monitor any location at all times.